rocketlaunchr/dataframe-go/README.md

 You can easily calculate statistics for a Series using the [gonum](https://godoc.org/gonum.org/v1/gonum/stat) or [montanaflynn/stats](https://godoc.org/github.com/montanaflynn/stats) package.

+`SeriesFloat64` and `SeriesTime` provide access to the exported `Values` field to seamlessly interoperate with external math-based packages.

 ### Example

-Generally, statistics packages require `SeriesFloat64` to operate.
 Some series provide easy conversion using the `ToSeriesFloat64` method.
-`SeriesFloat64` and `SeriesTime` provide access to the exported `Values` field to seamlessly interoperate with external math packages.

 ```go
 import "gonum.org/v1/gonum/stat"